SgtFoose/Evil-Portals/README.md

 /root/portals

 In here, you will find a new file called "Portals.zip".
-If success, go beck in the console and go in this /root/portals folder:
+If success, jump back in the Pineapple console and cd back into this "/root/portals" folder.

 ---